SergeiSa/Control-Theory-Slides-Spring-2022/README.md

 ## Lecture 3.
 Transfer functions

+* Control Systems Lectures - Transfer Functions, by Brian Douglas: https://youtu.be/RJleGwXorUk
+* The Laplace Transform - A Graphical Approach, by Brian Douglas: https://youtu.be/ZGPtPkTft8g
 * Control Systems Engineering, by Norman S. Nise
   * chapter 2.2 Laplace Transform Review
-  * chapter 2.3 The Transfer Function (for self-study, in case of interest)
+  * chapter 2.3 The Transfer Function (optional)
 * Cho W. S. To, Introduction to Dynamics and Control in Mechanical Engineering Systems.
   * 2 Review of Laplace Transforms
   * 8.3 Transfer Functions